avaneev/biteopt/README.md

 `test4.cpp` is a convergence test for multi-dimensional functions without randomization.

-`constr.cpp` and `constr2.cpp` programs demonstrate use of constraint penalties.
+`constr.cpp`, `constr2.cpp`, and `constr3.cpp` programs demonstrate the use of

-`constr3.cpp` demonstrates use of the "deep" optimization method.
+constraint penalties.

 ## Development ##